Bushfire season in our Region is generally between July and November; however, this can change due to hotter and drier than normal seasons.

 Under Local Law 3 – Community and Environmental Management, Council prohibits any fire in a public place that is not in a fireplace, barbecue or incinerator constructed by Council in the Rockhampton Region.

-Property owners in rural areas who wish to burn off in a Council controlled road reserve, please complete the Application/Approval for Controlled Burning within a Council Controlled Road Reserve found on the Roads and infrastructure Forms page.
+Property owners in rural areas who wish to burn off in a Council controlled road reserve, please complete the Controlled Burn Application Form on the Customer Forms page.

 For those roads that are controlled by the Department of Transport and Main Roads please contact the Rockhampton Transport and Main Roads office on (07) 4931 1500.